FxSchrauber/OLD_Code_for_developing_Lightworks_effects/Remote_control/README.md

 # Remote control of effects settings.

-Usage: Texture output (and input) to pass variable values etc to other effects in the routing.
+Usage: Texture output (and input) to pass a scalar values etc to other effects in the routing.

 Note that the codes were developed at a time when the effects typically only output 8-bit RGBA values.
 With Lightworks 14.5, higher precision can also be set.